 #1 Behavioral UX KPIs

-Behavioral UX KPIs are metrics that help us understand what people are doing and how they are using a particular product or service.
+Behavioral user experience KPIs are metrics that help us understand what users are effectively doing and how they are using the product or service.
+These include:

 - Task success rate